 In a case where a lady goes to confess a sexual sin, she must fully recount the act to the priest (who is supposed to be celibate).
 He probes her mind with questions to hear all the details.
 It’s a two-way thing.
 Through these questions, the lady’s mind is polluted with sexual ideas she might not have imagined before, while the priest’s mind becomes a reservoir for filthy images.
 Unless he is dead below the belt, he’s titillated by the sexually graphic details he hears.

 I wonder how a lady will bring herself to share sexual details she can’t share with her friends with a priest.
-And even if she does, the intense shame it brings can only be best imagined.
+And even if she does, one imagines the intense shame it brings.

 After confession and absolution, the priest gives the penitent “work of satisfaction” for his sins.
 This could be to recite “Hail Mary” or “Our Father” a given number of times, or to visit the “blessed sacrament”.
 The absolution granted doesn’t take effect until when the penance is done.
 Interestingly, priests trapped in mortal sins can still remove the sins of the laity: